Cisco ASA 5585X Architecture Deep Dive

-- The packet is sent into the ingress FIFO queue.
+- The packet is sent to the RX ring.

 - A CPU core (DATA_PATH thread) then pulls the packet from the ring and passed it into software for processing.

-NOTE For simplicity only a single ingress FIFO queue and the RX rings are shown in the diagrams.
-In reality there are the same amount of TX rings as there are RX rings and there is also an egress FIFO queue present.
+NOTE For simplicity only the RX rings are shown in the diagrams.
+In reality there are the same amount of TX rings as there are RX rings present.